Camouflaj Reveals Increased Speed and Stability with Helix Core

 Team members have insight into who is working on which assets, allowing them to work more efficiently

 and therefore we decided to try Helix.
 The difference was night and day.
 Our submits went from half an hour to under a minute, saving approximately two person-hours per day.
 Suffice it to say, we switched immediately."

 Camouflaj's team of 25 that includes artists, designers, developers, and production personnel working on République needed to find a better solution to collaborate on artifacts that include code, art, and Unity game engine assets.
 The problem?
 The art directory alone is over 100GB, a large part of its repository consists of binary files, animation files are 100MB on average (and can get up to 1GB), and up to 20 percent of the team works remotely at any given time.
 The tool they were using simply couldn't keep up.

 Before Helix Core, Camouflaj’s version control system, Mercurial, was slowing down the development pipeline:

 - Mercurial’s peer-to-peer architecture caused collisions between users, even when those users were submitting different files.
 Users might be required to resubmit files that they had not worked on

 - The system would slow down drastically when handling binary files.
 At times, users would have to submit multiple times

 “Initially we thought that not having a central server would create a better workflow,” says Ryan Fedje, Senior Game Designer at Camouflaj.
 “However, the result was that it could take half an hour to get a change submitted at the end of the day.”

-Camouflaj briefly evaluated Git and Subversion before deciding to start a free trial though the Helix Free for Small Teams program.
+Camouflaj briefly evaluated Git and Subversion before deciding on Helix Core.
 Helix was attractive because, unlike Subversion, it would not generate extra files that would waste storage space.
 Fedje and others also had previous experience with the product.